Foreign Correspondents Club of Malaysia

-The Foreign Correspondents Club of Malaysia (FCCM) is a non-profit organization developed in Malaysia, and it is established in 2011 to aid foreign correspondents that are working in Malaysia.
-FCCM is part of member of the Asia-Pacific Association of Press Clubs, and theyre currently serving as the Association’s first vice-president.
-FCCM main focuses is to improved general well-being, working the environment of journalists that is working for foreign-based news organizations, which includes negotiation for bettering access for the government events, as well as sharing important informations, and others.
+The Foreign Correspondents Club of Malaysia (FCCM) is a non-profit organization in Malaysia.
+It was established in 2011 to aid foreign correspondents working in Malaysia.
+FCCM is a member of the Asia-Pacific Association of Press Clubs, and is currently serving as the Association's first vice-president.
+FCCM's main focus is to improve the working environment of journalists working for foreign-based news organizations, which includes negotiation for better access to government events, as well as sharing important information.

-FCCM are organizing regular briefings, include debates and other activities furthermore.
+FCCM organizes regular briefings, debates, and other activities.

 History

-Early times since the establishment of FCCM

-According to The Diplomat, Luke Hunt said that since decades of planning and despite it being cleverly knocked on the head once by the former Prime Minister of Malaysia Mahathir Mohammed, Kuala Lumpur finally has its own foreign correspondents in Malaysia.
-The club's first president, Romen Bose of Agence France-Presse, said:
+Luke Hunt, in The Diplomat, reported that the club's first president, Romen Bose of Agence France-Presse, said:

-"The idea of a foreign correspondents club in Malaysia isn’t new in that several groups had tried over the years to get one set up, and many had gone as far as having initial meetings and an executive committee drawn up, but were unable to get permission from the authorities.
-The last time a group of journalists tried to set one up was in 1992 when then AFP bureau chief Mervin Nambiar and a group of very senior correspondents had banded together to push for the club to be set up, but the powers that be refused to allow its formation."
+The idea of a foreign correspondents club in Malaysia isn't new in that several groups had tried over the years to get one set up, and many had gone as far as having initial meetings and an executive committee drawn up, but were unable to get permission from the authorities.
+The last time a group of journalists tried to set one up was in 1992 when then AFP bureau chief Mervin Nambiar and a group of very senior correspondents had banded together to push for the club to be set up, but the powers that be refused to allow its formation.

-Online medias flourishment in Malaysia

-Online medias were flourishing in the country of Malaysia, and it was also challenged for to repressed a mainstream press.
-President of Malaysia Najib Razak was promised for to reviewed his country's censorships methods.